chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `RESP_MOLD` message, which is sent from the iChen&reg; 4.1 Server to the client in response to a [`RequestMoldDataMessage`](#requestmolddatamessage) message.
+This class implements the `RESP_MOLD` message, which is sent from the iChen® 4.1 Server to the client in response to a [`RequestMoldDataMessage`](#requestmolddatamessage) message.

 Mold settings can be numerous (i.e. more than 1,000), but not all variables/fields are used.
 In order to reduce payload size, variables/fields with zero values are not included in the resultant data dictionary.

 ### Properties